Is identity politics undermining police impartiality?

 December 20, 2021

-This report from UK think tank Civitas looks at
+This report from UK think tank Civitas looks at whether the impartiality of the police service is threatened by a doctrine of identity politics.

 When we encounter the police, can we rely on them to apply the law impartially?
 To act without fear or favour has been seen as the essence of policing since the first modern police force was founded in 1829.
 In this study, David Green looks closely at the growing importance of police pressure groups based on the racial, religious or other identities of officers.
 Green asks if these groups, which are now officially recognised as staff associations or staff networks, are compatible with police impartiality.
 They arguably seek to advance the careers of their own members at the expense of other officers, who are sometimes regarded as oppressors.
 And they seek to change policing policy to the advantage of their own identity group.